 Non-visa-exempt citizens that require travel documents to Ukraine will have to physically go to the Ukraine Embassy or Consulate in their home country to get a Ukraine travel visa, the duration of which will vary depending on the needs of the traveler.

-However, total of 52 passport holders) can now pre-register an electronic Ukraine visa application for Ukraine travel docs.
+However, more than 50 passport holders can now pre-register an electronic Ukraine visa application for Ukraine travel docs.

 The e-Visa for Ukraine is currently available for a single-entry stay in Ukraine for up to 30 days for purposes of tourism and business as well as for cultural, scientific, educational or sporting activities, medical treatment, or work duties of a correspondent or representative of foreign media.